tinygo-org/tinygo-site/content/getting-started/linux.md

 ## Quick Install

+You must have Go v1.11+ already installed on your machine in order to install TinyGo.

 If you are using Ubuntu or another Debian based Linux, download the DEB file from Github and install it using the following commands:

 ```shell